chawagne/frontend-nanodegree-arcade-game/README.md

 # Classic Arcade Game

+## Goal

+This goal of this project was to become more familiar with objects and object-oriented programming key concepts.

 ## How to play
 Your goal is to move your player to the water.
 Colliding with a bug will cause you to lose your points and start over.
 Try to get as many points as possible!